mh182/comprehensive-rust/src/concurrency/channels.md

 # Channels

+> Channel functionality is limited in the standard library.
+For _multiple-producer **multiple**-consumer_ channels and other concurrent utilities, check out the [`crossbeam`](https://docs.rs/crossbeam/latest/crossbeam/index.html) crate.

 Rust channels have two parts: a `Sender<T>` and a `Receiver<T>`.
 The two parts are connected via the channel, but you only see the end-points.